This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Having enough “good bacteria” in your gut is linked with enhanced nutrient absorption, a lower risk of allergies, and a lower risk of colon and pancreatic cancer, among other health benefits.

-5. Helps with a Healthy Pregnancy
+5. Helps with a healthy pregnancy

-This veggie may also help anemia due to folate deficiency, which is common among pregnant and postpartum women.
+It may also help anemia due to folate deficiency, which is common among pregnant and postpartum women.

 Folate can decrease the risk of neural-tube defects in fetuses, so it’s essential for women who are looking to become pregnant to get enough of it.
-Folate works along with vitamin B12 and vitamin C to help the body break down, use and create new proteins.
+It works along with vitamin B12 and vitamin C to help the body break down, use and create new proteins.

 It also helps form red blood cells and produce DNA, the building block of the human body, which carries genetic information.

-6. Good Source of Fiber
+6. Good source of fiber

-Soluble fiber dissolves in our bodies into a gluey mass that works to trap fat, sugars, bacteria and toxins, and move them out of the body.
+Soluble fiber dissolves in our bodies into a gluey mass that works to trap fat, sugars, bacteria and toxins and move them out of the body.
 Because soluble fiber attracts water and turns to gel during digestion, it slows our digestion.

-Insoluble fiber found in asparagus nutrition doesn’t dissolve; instead, its stiff components scrub the digestive tract lining, removing mucoid plaque, trapped toxins and other material.
+Insoluble fiber found in asparagus nutrition doesn’t dissolve.
+Instead, its stiff components scrub the digestive tract lining, removing mucoid plaque, trapped toxins and other material.

 Is asparagus good for losing weight?
-Individuals with high intakes of dietary fiber appear to be at significantly lower risk for developing obesity along with coronary heart disease, stroke, hypertension, diabetes, and certain gastrointestinal diseases.
+Individuals with high intakes of dietary fiber appear to be at significantly lower risk for developing obesity, along with coronary heart disease, stroke, hypertension, diabetes, and certain gastrointestinal diseases.

-Increasing fiber intake also lowers blood pressure and serum cholesterol levels If you follow a low-carb diet, you’ll be happy to know there are little carbs in asparagus nutrition, making it a nutrient-dense option that is filling and may help with reaching satiety.
+If you follow a low-carb diet, you’ll be happy to know there are little carbs in asparagus nutrition, making it a nutrient-dense option that is filling and may help with reaching satiety.

-7. High in Vitamin B1 Thiamine
+7. High in vitamin B1

 Like most of the B vitamins, thiamine plays a role in how our bodies use energy from food and is vital for cellular function.
 Thiamine specifically helps the body convert carbohydrates to energy, which is important for metabolism, focus and strength.